finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Tech: Use NJsonSchema

 ## Current Sprint
+- Support jpg in game and card creation menus
+- Preview images in game and card creation menus
+- Paste into game and card creation menus
+- Internal file browser for game and card creation menus
 - Play Mode Redesign
   - Fix: Server freezes when sharing deck
   - Fix: Card dissappears when connection to server is dropped